apache/arrow/docs/source/developers/guide/step_by_step/set_up.rst

 Clone the repository
 --------------------

-Next you need to clone the repository (this is where the command line comes in).
-It is *highly recommended* to clone the repository using the command line or a Git client.
-Cloning it in an IDE might create unnecessary headaches - for example, cloning it in RStudio assumes the whole repository is an RStudio project and will create a ``.Rproj`` file in the root directory.
+Next you need to clone the repository.

 .. code:: console